-The site just behind the Royal Liverpool University Hospital will hopefully see Liverpool International College open for business in 2019.
-The 13-storey building will incorporate classrooms and a ‘knowledge hub’ whilst also containing enough on-site accommodation for 259 students.
-Ran by the University of Liverpool, overseas students will flock to this educational hotspot that used to be the location of former Archbishop Blanch School.
+The site, just behind the Royal Liverpool University Hospital, will hopefully see Liverpool International College open for business in 2019.
+The 13-storey building will incorporate classrooms and a ‘knowledge hub’ while also containing enough on-site accommodation for 259 students.
+Run by the University of Liverpool, overseas students will flock to this educational hotspot that used to be the location of former Archbishop Blanch School.

 A £35 million Cancer Treatment Centre is also being constructed in Paddington Village.
 Housing state-of-the-art medical equipment of the finest quality, the centre will provide the latest cutting-edge treatments such as proton beam therapy.
-A specialised hospital like this that is local to Liverpool will provide hundreds of patients a year with a much nearer alterative to Clatterbridge’s cancer clinic on the Wirral.
+A specialised hospital local to Liverpool will provide hundreds of patients a year with a much closer alternative to Clatterbridge’s cancer clinic on the Wirral.

-The Knowledge Quarter’s Paddington zone which is described as mimicking the vibe of New York’s Greenwich Village will have a hotel that provides substitute accommodation to lodgings right in the city centre.
-With 250 beds, guests can make the most out of the local amenities including the famous Everyman theatre and Philharmonic Hall.
+The Knowledge Quarter’s Paddington zone, described as mimicking the vibe of New York’s Greenwich Village, will have a hotel that provides substitute accommodation to lodgings right in the city centre.
+With 250 beds, guests can make the most out of the local amenities including the famous Everyman Theatre and Philharmonic Hall.

-Another plus point of all the developments on this designated site is that it will benefit from a 10GB internet connection that will be implemented in the nearby Fabric District.
+All of the developments on this designated site will benefit from a 10GB internet connection that will be implemented in the nearby Fabric District.
 Free public Wi-Fi will span the whole of the former textile industry’s area with coverage reaching outer quarters like Paddington Village.
-Everyone working, living and socialising in the area will have access to high speed internet which aims to be the fastest in the city.
+Everyone working, living and socialising in the area will have access to high-speed internet which aims to be the fastest connection in the city.